 Depending on the climate, watering, and seed mixture, hydroseed lawns typically begin to sprout within 5-7 days.
-If you continue with proper maintenance and don’t experience any extreme weather conditions, your lawn will reach 3 inches long within a month.
+If you continue with proper maintenance (starter fertilizer applied 3 times every 3-4 weeks) and don’t experience any extreme weather conditions, your lawn will reach 3 inches long within a month.
 This is when you can mow for the first time.

 Overall, hydroseeding is a great, affordable lawn solution.
 While it does require quite a bit of legwork if you intend to DIY hydroseed, the end result will be worth it.
 If the process seems complicated, it is.
 Hiring a professional team is always the best way to ensure your lawn takes the first time and will last.
 Superior Groundcover provides hydroseeding service as well as services that accompany new lawn installations, such as foundation drainage.
 Call our expert team today to start working on your dream backyard for this summer.